Connectors / Service / Google Sheets

 You can connect a new Google Drive connector to an earlier point withing your current workflow, and set it up in such as way so as to list all the current available spreadsheets found in conjunction with your Google Sheets user.

 If you have individual sheets in mind, and you know the Google Sheet ID, you can utilise that ID by putting it directly into the relevant Google Sheet operation field, where needed.
-In order to find the sheet ID, you need only look at the Google Sheet URL, and copy the hash found between the
+In order to find the sheet ID, refer to the Finding the Spreadsheet ID section below.

 As the Google Drive connector holds most of the permissions available for downloading Google files (regardless of type) - it is recommended to try revising your workflow to include this connector, should you face any Google file downloading issues.